-While packet filtering firewalls, allow or deny data based on what type of traffic it is (such as email), deep packet inspection firewalls not only block data based on it’s type but also read every bit of data to make sure it doesn’t contain anything undesirable.
+While packet filtering firewalls, allow or deny data based on what type of traffic it is (such as email or web traffic), deep packet inspection firewalls not only block data based on it’s type but also read every bit of data to make sure it doesn’t contain anything undesirable.
 This allows deep packet inspection firewalls to spot and remove viruses and spam email, identify and block hackers, monitor which programs should be allowed through and also prevent valuable data from leaving the organisation (such as personal records or credit card numbers).

 There are two types of deep packet inspection firewalls, Next Generation Firewalls (NGFW) and Unified Threat Management (UTM) firewalls.
 Although they both provide similar levels of protection, NGFWs must be configured manually while UTM firewalls use software subscriptions to provide the most up to threat protection data.

 Deep packet inspection firewalls are dedicated devices (they are not built into another type of device) and are usually available as physical and virtual appliances.